-Marvin J. Rosenthal¸ in “Elohim: The Strong, Faithful One,” an article in the September – October 2020 issue of the publication entitled Zion’s Fire, amplifies what MacArthur says regarding the Hebrew word elohim.
+Marvin J. Rosenthal¸ in “Elohim: The Strong, Faithful One,” an article in the September – October 2020 issue of a Christian publication entitled Zion’s Fire, amplifies what MacArthur says regarding the Hebrew word elohim.
 On page 17 of this publication, Rosenthal explains,

 The Hebrew word translated “one” is sometimes used as a uni-plural noun.
 That is, it sometimes means a “oneness” in plurality.
 For example: God said of Adam and Eve, “They [two] shall be one [echad] flesh (Genesis 2:24).
 Adam and Eve were each a total entity.
 They both possessed intellect, emotion, and will – they could think, feel, and act.
 They existed independently of each other.
 Yet, when they united as husband and wife, though two distinct beings, they so complemented one another that in an ultimate sense they were one (echad).

 Within the unity [oneness] of the Godhead there are three persons: As Adam and Eve were on (echad), so too – within the Godhead – Father, Son, and Holy Spirit are one (echad) – not three gods in one person, but one God in three persons – a mystery of oneness.

 Subsequently, on page 19 of the same publication, Rosenthal asserts,